Facing criticism, Delhi police probe attack on students at JNU

-NEW DELHI (Reuters) - Delhi police are investigating how masked men burst into a leading university and attacked a student protest with sticks and rods, an officer said on Monday, the latest incident to ignite criticism of India’s ruling Hindu nationalists.
+NEW DELHI (Reuters) - New Delhi police are investigating how masked men burst into a leading university and attacked student protesters with sticks and rods, an officer said on Monday, the latest incident to ignite criticism of India’s ruling Hindu nationalists.

 Sunday’s attack at the Jawaharlal Nehru University (JNU), long seen as a bastion of left-wing politics, comes as students nationwide lead a campaign against a citizenship law introduced last month by Prime Minister Narendra Modi that is seen as discriminating against Muslims.